Tsuneari Fukuda: Before and during the Second World War

 Fukuda attended a meeting of the Patriotic Association for Japanese Literature in March 1943.
-The organisation had been established by Cabinet Intelligence Bureau in 1940 to monitor the activities of literary figures.
-At the meeting, he made remarks that were subtly critical of the military leadership, citing the emotional experience of visiting the Russo-Japanese War battlefield of 203 Metre Hill at Port Arthur, where many Japanese died.
+The organisation had been established by the Cabinet Intelligence Bureau in 1940 to monitor the activities of literary figures.
+At the meeting, he made remarks that were subtly critical of the military leadership, citing the emotional experience of visiting the Russo-Japanese War battlefield of Hill 203 at Port Arthur, where many Japanese died.
 Ken'ichi Yoshida, a literary scholar who also attended the meeting, recounted later that Fukuda's remarks were "one of the very few examples of courageous speech I heard during the war".
 In June 1943, Ken Hirano, who then worked at the Cabinet Intelligence Bureau, approached Fukuda about serving as his successor at the agency.
 Fukuda, who was critical of the perversion of culture by war-time politics, declined.
 He continued to contribute to magazines such as Shinchō, using complex diction to attempt to evade censorship.

 Fukuda resigned from his post at the Society for the Promotion of Japanese Language Education in spring 1944.
-On invitation from Ikutarō Shimizu, Fukuda joined the Japan Pacific Association, working in the Department of American Studies.
-Fukuda worked on creating a chronological history of the United States, and also on a translation of Part III of Ève Curie's Journey Among Warriors, which was later suppressed by the Cabinet Intelligence Bureau.
-Fukuda, who married in January 1945, quit his post in March to focus on building a bomb shelter for his wife and parents.
+On invitation from Ikutarō Shimizu, Fukuda joined the Japan Pacific Association, and was assigned to the Department of American Studies.
+He worked on creating a chronological history of the United States, and also on a translation of Part III of Ève Curie's Journey Among Warriors, which was later suppressed by the Cabinet Intelligence Bureau.
+Fukuda, who married in January 1945, resigned in March to focus on building a bomb shelter for his wife and parents.
 His home was destroyed in an air raid in May, after which his family evacuated to Shizuoka Prefecture with the help of one of his former students from Kakegawa Junior High School.
 Fukuda himself remained in Tokyo, and started teaching at Tokyo Woman's Christian University in June, before fleeing to Kanagawa Prefecture after Japan's defeat in August.